1983 Iowa State Cyclones football team

 The 1983 Iowa State Cyclones football team represented Iowa State University as a member of the Big Eight Conference during the 1983 NCAA Division I-A football season.
 Led by first-year head coach Jim Criner, the Cyclones compiled an overall record of 4–7 with a mark of 3–4 in conference play, tying for fourth place in the Big 8.
-Iowa State played home games at Cyclone Stadium in Ames, Iowa.
+Iowa State played home games on campus at Cyclone Stadium in Ames, Iowa.

+Hired in late January, Criner was previously the head coach at Boise State for seven seasons, and won the Division I-AA title in 1980.